julien-muke/Serverless-Web-Application-on-AWS/README.md

 What happens is that the routing will be made and the records will be created for `greeting.julienmuke.cloud`

-## ➡️ Step 4 - Let test the CloudFront
+## ➡️ Step 4 - Test the Route 53 and the certificate for the CloudFront distribution

 After you complete the CloudFront configuration, you will be able to access your website using `greeting.julienmuke.cloud` copy the URL and paste it on your web browser